 Bangladesh: Shrimp Industry to Address Working Conditions.
 March 27, 2013—In Bangladesh, shrimp industry leaders—at the urging of workers and human rights groups—have taken a step toward improving working conditions for the nearly 1 million shrimp workers who toil during peak season across the supply chain.

 Report Examines Garment Factory Fires in Bangladesh, Pakistan.
-March 15, 2013—Two massive fires at garment factories in Bangladesh and Pakistan last year killed hundreds of workers, many trapped in buildings with inadequate or locked exits.
-A new report examining both horrific incidents finds that the deaths and injuries were “caused or exacerbated by illegal, unsafe buildings, faulty electrics or machinery, poor safety procedures and avoidable hazards such as blocked or inadequate fire exits.”
-The report, Fatal Fashions, points out that workers’ lack of freedom to form unions and bargain collectively to improve working conditions underlies this deadly environment.
+March 15, 2013—A new report examining two massive fires at garment factories in Bangladesh and Pakistan found that the deaths and injuries were “caused or exacerbated by illegal, unsafe buildings, faulty electrics or machinery, poor safety procedures and avoidable hazards such as blocked or inadequate fire exits.”

 Bangladesh: Three Months After Tazreen Fire, Little Change.
 February 20, 2013—Three months after at least 112 workers died in the Tazreen Fashion factory fire, dangerous and deadly working conditions are commonplace for the nearly 2 million Bangladeshi garment workers, who have little recourse than to take jobs that may kill them.

 ILO Report: 52 Million Domestic Workers Worldwide.
-January 9, 2013—Some 52 million people over age 15—primarily women—labor as domestic workers around the world, according to a report released today by the International Labor Organization (ILO).
-Of those, 83 percent are women.
-The vast number of domestic workers, 21.4 million, are in Asia and the Pacific region, with 19.6 million in Latin America, 5.2 million in Africa and 2.1 million in the Middle East.
+January 9, 2013—The vast number of domestic workers, 21.4 million, are in Asia and the Pacific region, with 19.6 million in Latin America, 5.2 million in Africa and 2.1 million in the Middle East.

 Bangladeshi Garment Workers Meet with U.S. Ambassador.
 December 12, 2012—Bangladeshi garment workers no longer are forced to stay on the job for literally weeks without a break and employers’ physical and verbal abuse has decreased—but significant improvements, especially in factory safety, remain to be made in the country’s important garment industry, several garment union leaders told a high ranking U.S. State Department official last weekend.

 Asia-Pacific: Quality and Quantity of Jobs Dropping.
-October 24, 2012—Economic growth has slowed down in many Asia-Pacific countries, affecting labour markets both in terms of the quantity and the quality of jobs available, according to an ILO report.
-The October 2012 Asia-Pacific Labour Market Update, says jobs growth in the region has slowed down compared to 2011, although the situation varies greatly among countries.
+October 24, 2012—The October 2012 Asia-Pacific Labour Market Update says jobs growth in the region has slowed down compared with 2011, although the situation varies greatly among countries.

 INTERVIEW: Violence Rises against Bangladeshi Garment Workers.
 October 3, 2012—The murder earlier this year of a Bangladeshi union organizer is part of an escalation of attacks on the nation’s 4 million garment workers who seek to change abusive working conditions, says Kalpona Akter, executive director of the Bangladesh Center for Worker Solidarity (BCWS)

 Victory for Domestic Workers as Philippines Ratifies ILO Convention 189.
-August 6, 2012—In a victory for domestic workers in the Philippines and around the world who are trying to secure decent wages, benefits and recognition, the Philippines is the second country to ratify International Labor Organization (ILO) Convention 189, Decent Work for Domestic Workers.
-The conventionówhich addresses issues such as wages, working conditions, benefits, labor brokers and child laboró goes into force one year after two countries approve it.
-Uruguay ratified C189 in April 2012.
+August 6, 2012—The Philippines became the second country to ratify International Labor Organization (ILO) Convention 189, Decent Work for Domestic Workers.

 Report Aims to Expose Extent of Workplace Death and Disease for Asian Workers.
-April 26, 2012—Asia is facing an onslaught of work-related deaths and diseases.
-Of the 2.2 million people who die each year all over the world as a result of work-related accidents or illness, 1.1 million are Asian.
-Yet the problem of workplace health and safety and its victims remains invisible, according to a new report released today in commemoration of Workers Memorial Day by the Asia Monitor Resource Centre (AMRC), a Solidarity Center partner.
+April 26, 2012—Of the 2.2 million people who die each year all over the world as a result of work-related accidents or illness, 1.1 million are Asian, according to a report by the Asia Monitor Resource Centre (AMRC), a Solidarity Center partner.

 Solidarity Center Publications